Offered by Galerie Philippe Guegan

 Provenance: former collection of Dorothée de Talleyrand-Périgord, Countess Jean de Castellane (1862-1948)

-The rectangular panel of the back, openwork and carved with a heart motif in which a palmette blooms, is characteristic of the production of Jacob Frères during the Directoire and Consulate periods (1796-1803) and can be found on several suites of chairs from this period bearing their stamp.
-This is the case for two pairs of chairs with openwork backs, one in the Mobilier National and the other in the Musée Marmottant in the Tuileries [2].
-The same openwork panel is found in a more elaborate version, enriched with ebony and pewter marquetry, of the suite of twelve chairs supplied by the Jacobs around 1799 to the Bonapartes for their hotel in the rue de la Victoire, one pair of which is still in the Mobilier National [3].
+The rectangular openwork panel of the backrest, carved with a heart motif in which a palmette blooms, is characteristic of the production of Jacob Frères during the Directoire and Consulat periods (1796-1803) and can be found on several suites of chairs from this period bearing their stamp.
+This is the case for two pairs of chairs with openwork backrest delivered to the Tuileries, one today housed in the Mobilier National and the other in the Musée Marmottant [2].
+The same openwork panel is found in a more elaborate version, enriched with ebony and pewter inlays, in a suite of twelve chairs supplied by the Jacobs around 1799 to the Bonapartes for their hotel in the rue de la Victoire, one pair of which is still in the Mobilier National [3].

-The shape of the semi-circular base, supported by console legs that flare out at the top and are decorated with sculpted motifs, is also a formula used by the Jacobs in other fauteuils de cabinet.
-In particular, they adapted the design of our chair to make one hundred and twenty armchairs for senators, delivered in 1805 for the session room of the Senat Conservateur [4], and a similar Etruscan-style base can be seen on an armchair delivered in 1814 for the Emperor's grand cabinet in the Tuileries [5].
+The shape of the semi-circular seat rail, supported by console legs, named 'à l'étrusque', that flare out at the top and are decorated with sculpted motifs, is also a formula used by the Jacobs in other fauteuils de cabinet.
+In particular, they adapted the design of our chair to make the one hundred and twenty armchairs delivered in 1805 for senators' session room at the Palais du Luxembourg in Paris [4], and a similar Etruscan-style legs can be seen on an armchair delivered in 1814 for the Emperor's grand cabinet in the Tuileries [5].

 Last but not least, a detail, such as the hollowing out of the inside of the belt, as it was done on our armchair, is a common practice of the workmen trained in Georges Jacob's workshop, intended to reduce the weight of the chairs.

-This desk armchair bears a round label on the inside of the belt with a blue background, inscribed: ‘Property of Countess Jean de Castellane’.
+This desk armchair bears a round label on the inside of the belt with a blue background, inscribed: ‘Property of Countess Jean de Castellane’ (Propriété de la comtesse Jean de Castellane).

-Dorothée de Talleyrand Périgord (1862-1948), granddaughter of the Duchess of Dino (after whom she was named) and daughter of Napoléon Louis de Talleyrand, Duc de Sagan (1811-1898) and Pauline de Castellane (1823-1895), was born at the Château de Valençay in 1862 and spent part of her youth in Prussia on the lands that formed the Duchy of Sagan.
-First widowed by the Prince of Furstenberg, she married her cousin Jean de Castellane in Paris in 1898.
-Intelligent and witty, between the wars she ran a salon in her hotel on the Place des Saussaies in Paris.
-Known as ‘la Gräfin Jean’, she was one of Marcel Proust's role models for the young Princess of Guermantes, a beautiful character in La Recherche, who was born a duchess in Bavaria and spoke with a German accent.
-Dorothée de Talleyrand published her memories of her grandmother, the Duchess of Dino, with Calmann Levy in 1908.
+Dorothée de Talleyrand-Périgord (1862-1948), granddaughter of the Duchess of Dino (after whom she was named) and daughter of Napoléon Louis de Talleyrand, Duc de Sagan (1811-1898) and Pauline de Castellane (1823-1895), was born at the Château de Valençay in 1862 and spent part of her youth in Prussia on the lands that formed the Duchy of Sagan.
+First widowed by the Prince of Furstenberg (†1896), she married her cousin Jean de Castellane in Paris in 1898.
+Intelligent and witty, between the wars she hosted a salon in her private mansion, Place des Saussaies in Paris.
+Known as ‘la Gräfin Jean’, she was one of Marcel Proust's role models for the young Princess of Guermantes, a character in La Recherche, who was born a duchess in Bavaria and spoke with a German accent.
+Dorothée de Talleyrand published the memories of her grandmother, the Duchess of Dino, with Calmann Levy in 1908.
 She died in Paris in 1948.

 ------------